KitaitiMakoto/rack-archive-zip-extract/README.markdown

 Also, "Rack::Unzip", like Nginx's [nginx-unzip-module][], is not good.
 This application doesn't actually *unzip* files.

-Is "Rack::ExtractFromZip" good?
+Is "Rack::FilesInZip" good?
 It is correct but not cool.

 If you have some idea about the name of this application, please tell me as an [issue][].